marcobaturan/PNT/README.md

 Launch the software:
 $ python main.py

-This software are only tested under Ubuntu 20, Python 3.8.5
++ This software are only tested under Ubuntu 20, Python 3.8.5, 29.3.21
++ This software are only tested under Manjaro 20, Python 3.9.2, 29.3.21